 Basketball hoops must always be 10 feet from the rim to the court floor.
 A standard basket is made up of a rim (measuring 18 inches in diameter) and a backboard (72 inches x 48 inches).

-The five player positions are point guard, shooting guard, small forward, power forward, and center.
-Each play a particular role in getting the ball into the hoop.
+The five-player positions are point guard, shooting guard, small forward, power forward, and center.
+Each plays a particular role in getting the ball into the hoop.

 Related Post: How to Improve Your Vision on the Basketball Court

 Playing offense effectively takes communication and teamwork.
 The team needs to work as a unit as they quickly travel up and down the court.
 There are three main aspects of offense: dribbling, passing, and shooting.

 Each time a player is moving with the ball, they must be dribbling it down the court.
 Dribbling is a motion of using your fingertips to push the ball down onto the court and having it bounce back up to your hand.

 While you are trying to beat the defense and make the basketball into the hoop, you will want to pass the ball.
 The two main types of passes are known as chest passes and bounce passes.
 Chest passes require two hands, and they start in front of the player’s chest and make it to the receiving player’s chest without hitting the basketball court.
 A bounce pass is when a player throws the ball off of the court so it bounces towards another player.